How To Rock Your Visual Storytelling

 Want to tell a complex story

-Need to capture someone’s attention = hiring manager
+Need to capture someone’s attention ---> hiring manager = We transform a resume into a visual story

 No matter what you’re saying, it’s important to consider how your audience will best understand your message.
 If you recently conducted a survey, but your readers aren’t statisticians, how can visual communication help make sense of your data?
 If the emotional weight of your subject matter has the potential to disengage your audience, how can visual communication strike the right tone?
 Asking questions like these at every turn will help determine when visual content is the right answer.